nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 **Example:**
 <br>
-* You want to search for an applicant named Adam whose information exist in HMHero yet.
+* You want to search for an applicant named Adam whose information exist in HMHero.
-* You run the find command with his details following the above format.

 Command Input Box: `find n/Adam p/91918153`